 Access to Information

 You have the right to request access to the information we have on you.
-You can do this by contacting our Data Information Officer: TBC on firstname.lastname@example.org
+You can do this by contacting our Data Information Officer: firstname.lastname@example.org

 If you wish Great Denham Community Hall to delete the information about you please contact: TBC on firstname.lastname@example.org to request this.